If Everything Is Automated, What Is Left for Humans?

 Find meaning beyond productivity.
 If your self-worth is tied to being productive, automation threatens it.
 Find meaning in being, not just doing.

-What I Told My Daughter
+What I Told Her

 "You'll do things that matter to you and to people you care about.
 Some of those things might be jobs, and some might not.
-But being human isn't about doing tasks—it's about experiencing life, connecting with others, and making choices about what matters to you.
+But being human isn't about doing tasks.
+It's about experiencing life, connecting with others, and making choices about what matters to you.
 AI can't do that for you.
 Nobody can.
 That's yours."

 She seemed satisfied.
 Honestly, so was I.

 This isn't a dystopia where humans are obsolete.
-It's an invitation to reconnect with what actually makes life worth living—which was never just about the tasks we performed.
+It's an invitation to reconnect with what actually makes life worth living, which was never just about the tasks we performed.

 The question "what's left for humans?" has an answer: everything that matters.

 Want to focus on what actually matters?
-Learn to protect your attention for deep work—the human capacity for sustained focus remains uniquely valuable.
+Learn to protect your attention for deep work.
+The human capacity for sustained focus remains uniquely valuable.

 Share: